juxor/afaq/markdown/secC9.md

 Reserve during this period:

 > _"there's supporting testimony from Alan Greenspan.
-Several times during the late 1990s, Greenspan worried publicly that, as unemployment drifted steadily lower the 'pool of available workers' was running dry.
-The dryer it ran, the greater risk of 'wage inflation,' meaning anything more than minimal increases.
-Productivity gains took some of the edge of this potentially dire threat, said Greenspan, and so did 'residual fear of job skill obsolescence, which has induced a preference for job security over wage gains' . . .
-Workers were nervous and acting as if the unemployment rate were higher than the 4% it reached in the boom.
-Still, Greenspan was a bit worried, because . . . if the pool stayed dry, 'Significant increases in wages, in excess of productivity growth, [would] inevitably emerge, absent the unlikely repeal of the law of supply and demand.'
-Which is why Greenspan &amp; Co. raised short-term interest rates by about two points during 1999 and the first half of 2000.
+Several times during the
+> late 1990s, Greenspan worried publicly that, as unemployment drifted
+> steadily lower the 'pool of available workers' was running dry.
+The dryer it
+> ran, the greater risk of 'wage inflation,' meaning anything more than
+> minimal increases.
+Productivity gains took some of the edge of this
+> potentially dire threat, said Greenspan, and so did 'residual fear of job
+> skill obsolescence, which has induced a preference for job security over
+> wage gains' . . .
+Workers were nervous and acting as if the unemployment
+> rate were higher than the 4% it reached in the boom.
+Still, Greenspan was a
+> bit worried, because . . . if the pool stayed dry, 'Significant increases in
+> wages, in excess of productivity growth, [would] inevitably emerge, absent
+> the unlikely repeal of the law of supply and demand.'
+Which is why Greenspan
+> & Co. raised short-term interest rates by about two points during 1999 and
-There was no threat of inflation . . . nor were there any signs of rising worker militancy.
-But wages were creeping higher, and the threat of the sack was losing some of its bite."_ [Doug Henwood, **After the New Economy**, pp.
+> the first half of 2000.
+There was no threat of inflation . . . nor were
+> there any signs of rising worker militancy.
+But wages were creeping higher,
+> and the threat of the sack was losing some of its bite."_ [Doug Henwood,
-206-7]
+> **After the New Economy** , pp. 206-7]

 Which is quite ironic, given that Greenspan's role in the economy was, precisely, to _"repeal"_ the _"law of supply and demand."_ As one left-wing economist puts it (in a chapter correctly entitled _"The Workers Are Getting
-Uppity: Call In the Fed!"_), the Federal Reverse (like all Central Banks since the 1980s) _"worries that if too many people have jobs, or if it is too easy for workers to find jobs, there will be upward pressure on wages.
+Uppity: Call In the Fed!"_ ), the Federal Reverse (like all Central Banks since the 1980s) _"worries that if too many people have jobs, or if it is too easy for workers to find jobs, there will be upward pressure on wages.
 More rapid wage growth can get translated into more rapidly rising prices -- in other words, inflation.
 So the Fed often decides to raise interest rates to slow the economy and keep people out of work in order to keep inflation from increasing and eventually getting out of control."_ However, _"[m]ost people probably do not realise that the Federal Reserve Board, an agency of the government, intervenes in the economy to prevent it from creating too many jobs.
 But there is even more to the story.
 When the Fed hits the brakes to slow job growth, it is not doctors, lawyers, and CEOs who end up without jobs.
 The people who lose are those in the middle and the bottom -- sales clerks, factory workers, custodians, and dishwashers.
-These are the workers who don’t get hired or get laid off when the economy slows or goes into a recession."_ [**The Conservative Nanny State**, p.
+These are the workers who don’t get hired or get laid off when the economy slows or goes into a recession."_ [ **The Conservative Nanny State** , p.
 31] Thus the state pushes up unemployment rates to slow wage growth, and thereby relieve inflationary pressure.
 The reason should be obvious:

 > _"In periods of low unemployment, workers don't only gain from higher wages.
-Employers must make efforts to accommodate workers' various needs, such as child care or flexible work schedules, because they know that workers have other employment options.
-The Fed is well aware of the difficulties that employers face in periods of low unemployment.
-It compiles a regular survey, called the 'Beige Book,' of attitudes from around the country about the state of the economy.
-Most of the people interviewed for the Beige Book are employers.
+> Employers must make efforts to accommodate workers' various needs, such as
+> child care or flexible work schedules, because they know that workers have
+> other employment options.
+The Fed is well aware of the difficulties that
+> employers face in periods of low unemployment.
+It compiles a regular survey,
+> called the 'Beige Book,' of attitudes from around the country about the
+> state of the economy.
+Most of the people interviewed for the Beige Book are
+> employers.
 >  _
 >

-> _"From 1997 to 2000, when the unemployment rate was at its lowest levels in 30 years, the Beige Book was filled with complaints that some companies were pulling workers from other companies with offers of higher wages and better benefits.
-Some Beige Books reported that firms had to offer such non-wage benefits as flexible work hours, child care, or training in order to retain workers.
-The Beige Books give accounts of firms having to send buses into inner cities to bring workers out to the suburbs to work in hotels and restaurants.
-It even reported that some employers were forced to hire workers with handicaps in order to meet their needs for labour. _
+> _"From 1997 to 2000, when the unemployment rate was at its lowest levels in
+> 30 years, the Beige Book was filled with complaints that some companies were
+> pulling workers from other companies with offers of higher wages and better
+> benefits.
+Some Beige Books reported that firms had to offer such non-wage
+> benefits as flexible work hours, child care, or training in order to retain
+> workers.
+The Beige Books give accounts of firms having to send buses into
+> inner cities to bring workers out to the suburbs to work in hotels and
+> restaurants.
+It even reported that some employers were forced to hire
+> workers with handicaps in order to meet their needs for labour._
 >

-> _"From the standpoint of employers, life is much easier when the workers are lined up at the door clamouring for jobs than when workers have the option to shop around for better opportunities.
-Employers can count on a sympathetic ear from the Fed.
-When the Fed perceives too much upward wage pressure, it slams on the brakes and brings the party to an end.
-The Fed justifies limiting job growth and raising the unemployment rate because of its concern that inflation may get out of control, but this does not change the fact that it is preventing workers, and specifically less-skilled workers, from getting jobs, and clamping down on their wage growth."_ [**Op.
-Cit.**, pp. 32-3]
+> _"From the standpoint of employers, life is much easier when the workers are
+> lined up at the door clamouring for jobs than when workers have the option
+> to shop around for better opportunities.
+Employers can count on a
+> sympathetic ear from the Fed.
+When the Fed perceives too much upward wage
+> pressure, it slams on the brakes and brings the party to an end.
+The Fed
+> justifies limiting job growth and raising the unemployment rate because of
+> its concern that inflation may get out of control, but this does not change
+> the fact that it is preventing workers, and specifically less-skilled
+> workers, from getting jobs, and clamping down on their wage growth."_ [
+> **Op.
+Cit.** , pp. 32-3]

 This has not happened by accident.
 Lobbying by business, as another left-wing economist stresses, _"is directed toward increasing their economic power"_ and